babynus/projeqtor/projeqtor/docs/user/Resource.rst

    * :ref:`photo`

-Human and material resource are involved in the project.

-Project allocation defines its availability.

-.. rubric:: As group of person
+The resources of a project can be human or material.
+Resource availability is defined by assigning it to the project.

 * A resource can be a group of person.
-* Useful in initial project planning.
+* Informing the resource is useful for project planning.
 * You create the fictitious resource with capacity > 1.

 .. admonition:: Example